konflux-ci/konflux-build-cli/docs/integration-tests.md

 		"showLog": true
     }
    ```
- - `LocalRegistry`: whether to use local conteinerazed registry or quay.io.
+ - `LocalRegistry`: whether to use local containerized registry or quay.io.
    See [image registry for integration tests](#image-registry-for-integration-tests) section for more details.

 Also, there are the following environment variables: